simonmichael/hledger/hledger/hledger.m4.md

 ### Acquire

-A positive lotful asset posting creates a new lot.
+A positive lot posting in an asset account creates a new lot.

 ```journal
 2026-01-01 buy shares